 Here are 11 key integrations to connect to your CRM and other business processes.

 Your CRM manages leads.
 That means it collects and collates data from a variety of sources for leads on an individual and holistic basis.

 What most CRMs can’t do though, is attribute your leads.
 Let’s say a lead comes in via your PPC campaign.
 All you’ll see in your CRM is a new lead and the information they left for you in their form submission.

-Ruler Analytics is a marketing attribution software that allows you to get the data you need, where you need it most.
+Attribution is our strength.
+We are a marketing attribution software that allow you to get the data you need, where you need it most.
 So, you can get your revenue data in your analytics apps, and key lead data in your CRM.
 Ruler allows you to connect the dots between your main marketing apps and CRM meaning you can make smarter decisions on how to optimise your outputs.

 Other CRM tools like Aritic Pinpoint also offer lead profiling and lead tracking capabilities.